 A cool neighborhood in Rolling Meadows, IL has worked together to create a synchronize Christmas Light display on their homes.
+It hard to show how cool the show is in pictures.
 When you enter this neighborhood, you will see a sign for the radio station playing their synchronized music.
 Sit in your car and listen to the holiday music while watch the fun light show.
 There are tons of details on each house which keeps the kids interested and excited.

 No charge to view this light show but they do ask for a donation of non-perishable food which will go to a local food pantry.
 You will see a box outside to leave your donation.
 Free entertainment for the family plus you can feel good about helping a local food pantry.